js-data-tools/js-helpers/README.md

 A small set of JavaScript / TypeScript helper functions for parsing, converting, transforming and formatting data.

-This library was written in TypeScript and compliled in two flavors: CommonJS (for NodeJS applications) and ESM for front-end applications.
+This library was written in TypeScript and complied in two flavors: CommonJS (for NodeJS applications) and ESM for front-end applications.
 The code was not bundled or minified and that was done intentionally, to simplify tree shaking in consumer projects.